Tolulope-Faseyiku/SALES-REPORT/README.md

   3. A visual showing Total Actual Cost for each Transaction Type.
   4. Create a dashboard for tasks 1, 2, and 3.

+- Give an insight into the trend of data in Table Sales CurrencyRate, back up insights with visuals
+- Design three visuals and an interactive dashboard from Table Sales SalesOrderDetail